friedrichs-repo/AERA_experimental/README.md

 # Adaptive Emission Reduction Approach (AERA)

+## Attention:
+This is a fork of the original AERA repository under https://github.com/Jete90/AERA

 This module implements the AERA algorithm developed by Terhaar et al. (in review), i.e. an algorithm to iteratively calculate fossil fuel CO2 emissions (every 5 years) which